Castellanos leads D-backs to 4-2 win over slumping Phillies

 The 23-year-old Castellanos (1-1) gave up just one run over 5 1/3 innings in his second MLB start.
 The right-hander gave up three hits and two walks while striking out one.

+“He came in focused, ready and on the attack,” Arizona manager Torey Lovullo said.

 Castellanos’ two hits were the first of his big league career.
+He said he played third base when he was younger and is confident in his hitting ability.

 Arizona has the worst record in the NL, but continued to be a pain for teams in the playoff race.
 The D-backs beat the Padres in three out of four games over the weekend before taking the first two games from the Phillies.